LamSut/W0rm/README.md

 stack_attackerID=
 stack_targetID=
 ```
-The .env file is essential for storing sensitive configuration details like API keys, database credentials, and other secrets.
+The .env file is essential for storing sensitive configuration details like API keys, database credentials,...
 Never include your .env file in your version control system (e.g., Git).
-This is because it might contain sensitive information.